swforrest/swforrest.github.io/_pages/about.md

 ##### The water buffalo were mustered using helicopters and a series of mustering vehicles such as this one.
 This protocol allows for the buffalo to be captured and released (with a GPS tag) in only a few minutes and reduces the need for anaesthetising the animals.
 ![](/images\DSCF8916.JPG)

-The Australian Broadcasting Corporation (ABC) has covered the SpaceCows project in a [news article](https://www.abc.net.au/news/rural/2023-11-19/spacecows-csiro-indigenous-rangers-buffalo-surveillance/103103624) and a [Landline episode](https://www.youtube.com/watch?v=5TIFDJOnDVM&ab_channel=ABCAustralia) (I even make an appearance for about 5 seconds from 2:43!).
+The Australian Broadcasting Corporation (ABC) has covered the SpaceCows project in a [news article](https://www.abc.net.au/news/rural/2023-11-19/spacecows-csiro-indigenous-rangers-buffalo-surveillance/103103624) and a [Landline episode](https://www.youtube.com/watch?v=5TIFDJOnDVM&ab_channel=ABCAustralia) (I make an appearance for about 5 seconds from 2:43!).

 This work has been published in Ecography and you can read the full paper [here](https://nsojournals.onlinelibrary.wiley.com/doi/10.1111/ecog.07421), or check out the description in the [Research](/research) section of this website.